DevDizzle/profitscout-engine/README.md

-# ProfitScout-Engine — Serverless financial scoring pipeline
+# ProfitScout-Engine — Serverless Financial Data Pipeline

 ProfitScout-Engine turns raw market data into actionable investment signals.
 It ingests public filings and prices, enriches them with AI, and serves ranked scores and pages for downstream apps.